arturochian/datascience-2015/lessons/04_linear_logistic_regression/README.md

 - Income divided by 10,000
 - Number of visits to the doctor in the previous year

-Use the first three columns to predict the number of doctors visits with a linear regression model.
+Part 1: Use the first three columns to predict the number of doctors visits with a linear regression model.
 **No need to graph it** since it'd be a 4dimensional plot. *#MindExplodes*

+Part 2: Build a linear model that only takes age and education years as the input; then a linear model that takes just the age and the income.
+Which model fits the data better?
+Graph data with both of those regression lines using pylab or matplotlib to visualize the results.

 ## Lab 2: Logistic Regression
 Use our admission dataset above and follow the rest of the tutorial [here](http://blog.yhathq.com/posts/logistic-regression-and-python.html), with the emphasis on generating the graphs of the logistic model we created and visually check that it makes sense.